intuition-dev/INTUITION2/WebAdmin/www/readme.md

     https://chrome.google.com/webstore/category/extensions

 2. Type in the search field: **WebAdmin**
-3. select the extention which is offered by: **metabake1**
+3. Select the extention which is offered by: **metabake1**
-4. press **Add to chrome** button, installed extention will appear on top panel of your chrome browser.
+4. Press **Add to chrome** button, installed extention will appear on top panel of your chrome browser.